lemons-studios/audio-replacer/README.md

 This application was created to streamline the dubbing process when making mods for video games.
 In addition to dubbing, custom pitch and audio filter json files can be created to apply ffmpeg audio filters when dubbing.

 Audio Replacer is intended to run on Windows 11, but it should run perfectly fine on Windows 10.
-After 22H2 reaches end of life on [October 24th, 2025](https://learn.microsoft.com/en-us/lifecycle/products/windows-10-home-and-pro), This app will not also have Windows 10 support in mind.
+After 22H2 reaches end of life on [October 24th, 2025](https://learn.microsoft.com/en-us/lifecycle/products/windows-10-home-and-pro), This application will stop accepting issues from Windows 10.
 ## Install
 You can download the latest release [**here**](https://github.com/lemons-studios/audio-replacer-2/releases/latest).